stacks-network/docs/src/pages/write-smart-contracts/overview.md

 Using an interpreted language ensures that the executed code is human-readable and auditable.
 A decidable language like Clarity makes it possible to determine precisely which code is going to be executed, for any function.

-A Clarity smart contract is composed of two parts &mdash; a data space and a set of functions.
+A Clarity smart contract is composed of two parts, a data space and a set of functions.
 Only the associated smart contract may modify its corresponding data space on the blockchain.
 Functions may be private and thus callable only from within the smart contract, or public and thus callable from other contracts.
 Users call smart contracts' public functions by broadcasting a transaction on the blockchain which invokes the public function.
 Contracts